-Fountainvest invested in U.S.-listed Sina Corp and Zhaoheng Hydropower Co among others from the first fund.
+Fountainvest used its debut fund to invest in U.S.-listed Sina Corp and Zhaoheng Hydropower Co.

 The firm is currently involved in buyout deals of two U.S.-listed Chinese firms - a $3.5 billion bid for display advertising firm Focus Media Holding Ltd and a $635 million offer for budget hotel chain 7 Days Group Holdings Ltd .

-Several high-profile funds, including, Washington State Investment Board, San Diego County Employees Retirement Association, Temasek Holdings, California State Teachers' Retirement System, and Canada Pension Plan Investment Board have invested in the new fund, one of the sources said.
+Several high-profile funds, including, Washington State Investment Board, San Diego County Employees Retirement Association, Temasek Holdings, California State Teachers' Retirement System, and Canada Pension Plan Investment Board, have invested in the new fund, the source said.

 The firm is expected to pour more of its money into buyouts compared to the debut fund, as slowing capital markets and new regulations encourage private equity to accelerate the use of M&A in China.